 Presenters and facilitators:

 - Sam Mwangi, ESPA East Africa Impact Advisor

 - Marlino Mubai, Universidade Eduardo Mondlane

 - Julio Machele, Universidade Eduardo Mondlane

 - Sergio Rosendo, University of East Anglia

-Speakers will highlight key lessons, practical tools, and policy guidance emerging from ESPA work in the Western Indian Ocean Region that explore the linkages between ecosystems and human wellbeing.
+Speakers highlighted key lessons, practical tools, and policy guidance that was emerging from ESPA work in the Western Indian Ocean Region that explored the linkages between ecosystems and human wellbeing.

 The concept of ecosystem services and their contributions to human wellbeing seeks to put people at the centre of environmental conservation and management initiatives.
 However, different people across multiple geographical scales can benefit from ecosystems in different and often complex ways.
 An understanding of the linkages between ecosystems and human wellbeing can guide managers to design interventions that maximise wellbeing and minimise ecosystem degradation.
 Over the past four years, the Ecosystem Services for Poverty Alleviation (ESPA) programme has funded three research projects in the Western Indian Ocean Region that explore these connections.

 Download our full conference brochure below for the detailed agenda.